ksahlin/strobemers/README.md

 #### Limitations and constraints

 Because of bitpacking, the limitation is that any single strobe cannot be lager than 32, which means that the maximum strobemer length for randstrobes of order 3 is `3*32 = 96`, and `2*32 = 64` for order 2.
 This should be large enough for most applications.
-Another constraint is that `w_min > 0`, this more of a constraint as I don't see the use case of setting `w_min= 0`, usually one would set `w_min > k`.
+Another constraint is that `w_min > k`, this more of a constraint as I don't see the immediate use case of setting `w_min<=k` (which would not yield disjoint strobes and therefore could give shorter strobemers than `n*k`).